MosesSupposes/Purescript-By-Example/text/chapter3.md

 Entry -> AddressBook -> AddressBook
 ```

-In our case, we already have the appropriate inputs: an `Entry`, and a `AddressBook`, so can apply `Cons` and get a new `AddressBook`, which is exactly what we wanted!
+In our case, we already have the appropriate inputs: an `Entry`, and an `AddressBook`, so can apply `Cons` and get a new `AddressBook`, which is exactly what we wanted!

 Here is our implementation of `insertEntry`: